You’ve probably heard by now that the speed and performance of your site is pretty important.

 First of all, before uploading images to your Media Library, you want to shrink the image file so it is using an optimized format and has been optimized for file size.

 Then, use a plug-in that will optimize your images for you as you upload them.
-I personally use Imagify and it works out very nicely.
+I have used Imagify and it works out very nicely.
+In fact, you might want to use it to clean and optimize your whole Wordpress Media Library.

 Do Page Builders Affect Your Site Speed Negatively?